 By providing direct links with country program managers, APMEN and the Malaria Elimination Initiative work closely with the Asia Pacific Leaders Malaria Alliance to streamline regional efforts to increase political commitment for malaria elimination, particularly after Asia Pacific heads of state declared a goal to be malaria-free by 2030.

-In partnership with the University of Queensland and the Jiangsu of Parasitic Diseases, the Malaria Elimination Initiative convenes the APMEN Surveillance and Response Working Group, a sub-group of APMEN that focuses directly on the surveillance and response strategies and challenges in low-transmission settings.
+In partnership with the University of Queensland and the Jiangsu of Parasitic Diseases, the Malaria Elimination Initiative co-chairs the APMEN Surveillance and Response Working Group, a sub-group of APMEN that focuses directly on the surveillance and response strategies and challenges in low-transmission settings.